-Good riddance 2020.
-Did anyone else look back on their resolutions from last year and laugh?
-We know that many of the challenges from 2020 will continue into 2021, however, in honor of the new year we decided on a reasonable and achievable goal as an office: reducing waste!
+We know that many of the challenges from 2021 will continue into 2022, but in honor of the new year we decided on a reasonable and achievable goal as an office: reducing waste!

-The pandemic has caused an increase in waste all around us – reusable grocery bags were restricted in stores, paper bags were used up and were replaced with plastic bags, masks and gloves strewn across sidewalks, not to mention the increase in barriers and PPE in medical/dental offices.
+The pandemic has caused an increase in waste all around us – reusable grocery bags were restricted in stores, masks and gloves strewn across sidewalks, not to mention the increase in barriers and PPE in medical/dental offices.
 So we figured it’s a good time to revisit our current sustainability standards, make some adjustments, and do better.

 Here’s our plan to reduce waste in the new year and beyond (some of these have been our standard since Five Pines opened in 2016 and others will be implemented throughout the year):